-So I started looking at whether you could add a floor drain to an existing garage floor.
+I wanted to know if I could add a garage floor drain to an existing concrete floor.

-Can you put a floor drain in an existing garage?
-Yes, even if the floor is just a concrete slab.
-The drain can be attached to an existing sewer line or just flow to a runoff outside.
-If water is pooling in your garage, a floor drain can help you remove the mess before it spreads into your house.
+You can install a floor drain in a new or existing garage floor, even if the floor is just a concrete slab.
+You can attach the drain to your sewer line or direct the flow to runoff outside.
+If water is pooling in your garage, a floor drain will help prevent concrete damage to your floor and foundation.

-Before you start ripping up your garage floor to install a drain, you need to find out if your municipality allows it.
+Before ripping up your garage floor to install a trench drain, find out if your municipality allows it.

-Start by checking with your local building authorities to find out the building codes, permit regulations, and inspection requirements.
-Don’t do anything else until you are sure the drain is allowed, and you understand the other legal requirements.
+Start by checking with your local authorities to find the building codes, permit regulations, and inspection requirements.
+Don’t do anything without knowing if a garage floor drain is allowed and if you have any additional requirements.

 I wrote an article discussing whether you needed a permit to drywall your garage.
 It’s a different project, but a lot of the information still applies, so check it out.

-The bottom line is that it’s easier to reach out to your local building code office before you start making changes.
-Otherwise, you may have to undo all the improvements you made.
+The key takeaway is that it’s easier to reach out to your local building code office before making changes.
+Otherwise, you may have to rip out your new floor drain.

-Garage floors that come with a drain are graded with the drain at the lowest point.
-These floors drain on their own with no pooling.
+Floors designed with a drain are graded, so the drain is at the lowest point.
+This allows the floors to drain on their own without water pooling.

-Depending on your layout, it might be easier to make a short trench in the concrete floor and a longer trench in the soil outside.
+Depending on your garage layout, making a short channel in the concrete floor and a longer trench in the soil outside might be easier.

-Even if it’s not the most direct route, digging dirt is a lot easier than breaking up concrete.
+Even if it’s not the most direct route, digging dirt is much easier than breaking up concrete.

 Check Where You Are Digging

-Check the location of any existing water lines or other utilities in the slab where you will be working.
+Check the location of existing water lines or other utilities in your concrete floor.
 The last thing you want is extra water in your garage from a broken water line.

 Before you dig, you will need to call to have the utility companies mark the location of existing underground lines.
-In the United States and Canada, you can do that by simply dialing 811.
+You can do that in the United States and Canada by simply dialing 811.

-If you don’t call 811 and hit a utility line, you are legally and financially responsible for any damages.
-You should always call 811 before any kind of excavation.
+If you don’t take precautions and hit a utility line, you are legally and financially responsible for any damages.

 Once you have planned the new line and gotten permits, it’s time to get to work.

-Installing a floor drain in a garage requires the use of a jackhammer or concrete saw (or both).
-Concrete work is difficult, and cheap tools aren’t really up to the job.
+Installing a garage floor drain in an existing concrete floor requires using a jackhammer or concrete saw (or both).
+Concrete work is complex, and cheap tools are only up to the job.

-You’ll need to cut a trench in the slab from the spot where the drain will be to where it exits the building.
-The trench should be about twice as wide as the pipe and deep enough to accommodate the pipe plus the drain fixture itself, plus a little more so you can slope the pipe downward.
+You’ll need to cut a trench in the slab where the garage drain will be to where it exits your home, just beyond your garage door.
+This trench should be about twice as wide as the pipe and deep enough to accommodate the pipe plus the drain fixture itself.

-It’s important to make the trench deep enough at the beginning to accommodate a p-trap at the drain!
+One common mistake DIY’ers make is forgetting to make the trench deep enough to allow for the proper pitch and also to accommodate a p-trap at the drain.

-The p-trap (also called a u-bend) is a bend in the pipe that is shaped like a U. It will always hold enough water to keep the pipe sealed and prevent sewer gas from leaking into your garage.
+The p-trap (also called a u-bend) is a bend in the pipe shaped like a ‘U.’ It will always hold enough water to seal the pipe, preventing sewer gas from leaking into your garage.

 Lay the Pipe

-Once all the trenches are dug, it’s time to lay pipe.
+Once all the trench drains are dug, it’s time to lay pipe.